-Item Source Summarised Benefit and contribution structure Third Supplemental Definitive Deed and Rules dated 25 November 1985, as subsequently amended.
+Item Source Summarised Benefit and contribution structure Third Supplemental Definitive Deed and Rules dated 1 January 1995, as subsequently amended.
 Appendix 2 Membership data Scheme administrators, Capita Appendix 3 Audited accounts for the three years to the valuation date Trustees Revenue account: Appendix 4 Assets: Appendix 5

-2. The 2005 Funding Agreement
+3364356 2.
+The 2005 Funding Agreement

-The Trustees' ultimate funding objective is to be able to buy out the Scheme's liabilities with an insurance company.
+Page 5 of 25 The Trustees' ultimate funding objective is to be able to buy out the Scheme's liabilities with an insurance company.

-The Funding Agreement, signed on 30 August 2005 between the Trustees and the Employer refers to this and two interim objectives.
+The Funding Agreement, signed on 30 August 2005 between the Trustees and the Employers refers to this and two interim objectives.
 It specifies funding targets that the Scheme should be fully funded:

-- On the basis of the accounting standard FRS17 by 31 May 2010: - on the basis of valuing the liabilities by reference to gilt yields by 31 May 2020 (the "2020 Gilts Basis" objective); and - on a buyout basis by 31 May 2030 (the "2030 Buyout Basis" objective).
+- On the basis of the accounting standard FRS17 by 31 May 2010; - on the basis of valuing the liabilities by reference to gilt yields by 31 May 2020 (the "2020 Gilts Basis" objective); and - on a buyout basis by 31 May 2030 (the "2030 Buyout Basis" objective).